-Product Manufacturing and Distribution of Nuclear Materials
+Product Manufacturing and Distribution of Radioactive Material

 On this page:

 Licensees in this category are involved in manufacturing or distributing radioactive materials (sealed sources, radiochemicals, etc.) or products containing radioactive materials (gauges, radiography cameras, smoke detectors, etc.) to other specific licensees (industrial, academic, or medical), general licensees, or persons exempt from the requirements for a license.
 The following major categories are within product manufacturing and distribution.
-Each has an associated licensee toolkit containing links to specific regulations and guidance as well as information about license types, forms, and fees.
+Each has an associated licensee toolkit with links to specific regulations and guidance as well as information about license types, forms, and fees.
 In addition, the toolkit provides answers to some frequently asked questions.

 Medical Products Distribution